anichakra/circuit-breaker/README.md

 ## Synopsis

-This is a small circuit-breaker framework implementing circuit breaker design patter.
+This is a small circuit-breaker framework implementing circuit breaker design pattern.
 Generate the javadoc to look into its details.
-Refer to https://martinfowler.com/bliki/CircuitBreaker.html
+Refer to https://martinfowler.com/bliki/CircuitBreaker.html for more detail understanding.

 ## Design
 ![Optional Text](image.jpg)